rsksmart/powpeg-node/fmt/README.md

          this.minTimeBetweenLogs = minTimeBetweenLogs;
 ```

-To implement the formatting changes, include the `-i` flag.
-For further details, refer to `./fmt/google-java-format --help`.
+To introduce the formatting changes, include the `-i` flag.
+For further details, refer to `./fmt/google-java-format-diff.py --help`.